INFINITYX00/AirBnB-mobile/README.md

 # AirBnB-mobile
-A copy og the AirBnB mobile site
+A copy of the AirBnB mobile site